-Vidir Textile carousel
+Vidir Textile Carousel

-If there’s a product, a roll and these these these carousels go to you, this is probably Beta’s number one selling product because it’s got so many different places that utilize it and they’re very cheap.
+If there’s a product, a roll and these these these carousels go to you, this is probably Vidir’s number one selling product because it’s got so many different places that utilize it and they’re very cheap.

 The system can be anywhere shipped and installed, probably 15, 16 to 30 thousand dollars to get to get one pretty loaded up.
 So anything on a roll?
-A couple of things I need from you guys when you quote it.
+A couple of things I need to quote it.
 I need to know the length of the roll.
 I need to know the outside max outside diameter of the roll in the course size and the weight to the roll and their ceiling height so that that outside diameter of the role in this picture, these are all probably twelve inches here.

 That lets us know how many how far to space the chain out for the carriers, so let us know how many we can get within, say, Sensa or 17 feet.

 I’ll send you an email and say, this is what I need, the specs on the roll and the ceiling height and then it’s pretty easy from there.
 We have a few options.

 Most of the time of textiles are running onto a cutting table.
 So we do have a cutting board can.
 So we do have varying intention collars we could see which control the tension of which the the role will unwind at.
 So that’s a good option.
 We sell centerin cones to keep the product dead centered on the on the carrier.
 So it’s not moving around as they’re pulling off of it onto a cutting table.
-There’s a lot of options here.

 I say that one of the trickiest to sell because there are so many options.
 But if you give me the the specs of the rolls, we can work together and get them coated and we sell a lot of raw goods.
+As the number one selling product they’re usually customers are buying multiple of them.
 Here’s here’s one we just recently did there, where there’s two side by side, both working on a cutting table on their products on there.

 So in this case, where they’re loading from the front, we’ll put the rear controls on the back so the customer can load the rows from the back and unload from the front on the cutting table here.

 So that way you’re not stepping in front of that cutting table to load each fraud button right up to the castle, all the loading and unloading the rolls with these on the back.
 And then the unwinding for the cutting will get done in the front of these units.
 But you name it for the customer, anybody that has something on rotgut pool cover companies, coal mining companies, a lot of vinyl sign manufacturers, obviously the home hardware stores, all kinds of all kinds of places.